TIM Group: Main shareholders

+Controversy

 Fraud in Brazilian prepaid mobile lines

 On 8 August 2012, TIM Brasil became involved in a massive scandal in Brazilian news after the release of report by the Brazilian National Telecommunications Agency Anatel.

 The report points that on TIM's prepaid voice plan (24.7% market share), called "Infinity" (in which the user pays roughly US$0.12 for each unlimited time call), the calls were intentionally dropped by the company, forcing the customers to make (and pay for) new calls to keep talking.
 In just one day, 8.1 million calls were dropped and the total profit was approximately $2 million.
 Upon release of the report, the Public Ministry of the Paraná State filed a lawsuit against TIM asking that it stop selling new mobile lines in Brasil and pay a multimillion-dollar fine for the damages against consumers.

+In 2013, TIM was accused by consumers of unfair practices, such as charging €4 with a particular New Flat Day Free tariff.

 Operations

-The Telecom Italia Group provides phone landline services and mobile services in Italy, GSM mobile phone services in Italy and Brazil through its TIM subsidiary, (TIM Brasil), and DSL internet and telephony services in Italy and San Marino.
-It also operates in international telecommunication services for other operators and corporations, through its subsidiary Telecom Italia Sparkle.
+The Telecom Italia Group provides phone landline services and mobile services in Italy, GSM mobile phone services in Italy and Brazil through its TIM and TIM Brasil subsidiaries, and DSL Internet and telephony services in Italy and San Marino (through Telecom Italia San Marino).
+It also operates in international telecommunications services for other operators and corporations, through its subsidiary Telecom Italia Sparkle.
 In 2013, the total amount of the company's debt was about 26 billion €.
 Telecom Italia has 66,025 employees.

 Telecom Italia also controls Olivetti, a manufacturer of computer peripherals and mobile phones.
-On March 31, 2014, Telecom Italia led both the direct fixed access lines market with a 62% share, and the mobile postpaid segment with a 45% market share.
-In the mobile “prepaid” segment Telecom Italia owned a 31.5% market share together with Vodafone.
+On 31 March 2014, Telecom Italia led both the direct fixed access lines market with a 62% share, and the mobile postpaid segment with a 45% market share.
+In the mobile "prepaid" segment Telecom Italia owned a 31.5% market share together with Vodafone.

-After the merger of Wind and 3 Italy, approved on August 6, 2015, Telecom Italia is now the country's second largest carrier with 30 million customers, followed by Vodafone with 25 million customers.
+After the merger of 3 Italy and Wind, completed on 31 December 2016 with the born of Wind Tre, Telecom Italia is now the country's second largest carrier with 30 million customers, followed by Vodafone with 25 million customers.
 Telecom Italia has preserved its leadership on the direct fixed access lines market and the mobile postpaid segment.

-High Debt Issue
+High debt issue

-Telecom Italia Spa deals with a total debt of 27 billion Euro as of the end of 2019.
+The high accumulated debt was mainly due to the 1999 takeover bid carried out by Roberto Colaninno, who acquired the company and subsequently offloaded the purchase costs onto the company itself.

 Moody rated the debt with a B1 grade negative outlook in 2015.

+Telecom Italia S.p.A. deals with a total debt of €27 billion as of the end of 2019.
+As of the end of 2023, the net financial debt after lease for the TIM Group stood at €20.3 billion.
+Additionally, the adjusted net financial debt was €25.7 billion.